GokuHacker/Performing-Analysis-of-Meteorological-Data/README.md

 * Daily Summary

 ## Results: <a name="results"></a>
-The main findings of the code can be found at the post available [here](https://betu-abhishek20182.medium.com/performing-analysis-of-meteorological-data-c4db81e25ee2) or [here](https://www.kaggle.com/abhishek20182/performing-analysis-of-meteorological-data)
+The main findings of the code can be found at the post available [here](https://github.com/GokuHacker/Performing-Analysis-of-Meteorological-Data/blob/main/Performing%20Analysis%20of%20Meteorological%20Data.ipynb)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 Must give credit to Kaggle for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/muthuj7/weather-dataset).